joannawiaterek/joannawiaterek.github.io/_posts/2024-07-17-diss-mid-point.md

 3. Chats at the EAG conference in London (May/June), especially with [Observatorio de Riesgos Catastróficos Globales](https://www.orcg.info/).

 4. Friends.
 Our conversations have been of immense value (and fun!), thank you!
-- Rudolf, I owe you my life (again)!
-Thank you for your continuous feedback and the excitement to discuss (often crazy or unsound) ideas!
-- Jerome, thank you for all the challenging thoughts and encouragement!
-- Ketana, thank you for being an inspiration!

 ### I have some ideas!